IPMUCD3/ipmucd3.github.io/a3n.md

 <!--- ![banner](/images/banner.png) --->
 ## AstroAI Asian (A<sup>3</sup>) Network
 The AstroAI Asian Network (A<sup>3</sup> Network) aims to educate students and researchers on the fundamentals and applications of AstroAI, with a focus on building a network in Asia.
-We will have our first summer school on Sept 2–6, 2024, in Osaka, Japan.
+We will have our first summer school from Sept 2–6, 2024, in Osaka, Japan.

 ## Information